Dead Rising 3: Reception

-Dead Rising 3 received "generally positive" reviews, according to review aggregator Metacritic.
+Dead Rising 3 received "generally positive" reviews at release, It's since gained a more mixed reception from audiences. according to review aggregator website Metacritic.
 GameSpot gave it a 7/10 and said that "Capcom has successfully made Dead Rising 3 a more welcoming experience than its harsh predecessors."
 While GameSpot praised the silliness and replay value, it criticized the minimal variety and the technical hiccups.
 IGN gave the game an 8.3/10, saying that "Dead Rising 3 delivers the undead and great tools to kill them with by the truckload."
 While they enjoyed the number of zombies on screen and the co-op, they critiqued the performance issues and the padding.
 GameZone's Jake Valentine gave it a 7/10, stating "Dead Rising 3 is a schizophrenic game.
 The story is absolutely mess and the difficulty has a tendency to spike every now and then, yet the gameplay is beyond enjoyable and it's a blast to explore the game's sandbox."

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Dead Rising 3 for "Action Game of the Year".

 On January 22, 2014, Capcom announced that the game had sold one million copies.
 By March 31, 2014, the game had sold 1.2 million copies, setting a new record as the best-selling Xbox One game of all time.
 It was the second Capcom game after Monster Hunter Portable 3rd to become the best-selling game on the video game console.
-As of December 31, 2022, the game had sold 3.20 million copies worldwide.
+As of June 30, 2024, the Xbox One version had sold 3.60 million copies worldwide, while the PC port sold an additional 1.20 million copies which totals it to 4.80 million copies worldwide.

 Sequel

-At Microsoft's E3 2016 press conference, Dead Rising 4 was announced for Windows 10 and the Xbox One.
+At Microsoft's E3 2016 press conference, Dead Rising 4 was announced for Windows and Xbox One.
 The game features the return of Frank West as well as a Christmas-themed setting.
 The title was released on December 6, 2016.